 Habitat: Elm-leaved Goldenrod prefers to grow in light shade to partial sun with the soil moist to somewhat dry, but in full sun with adequate moisture they can become quite robust as one specimen in the photos below indicates, but in full sun they must have adequate moisture to prevent premature withering.
 It grows from rhizomatous roots with branching woody caudices.

-Names: The species name, ulmifolia, means 'elm-like leaves' and the genus name, Solidago, is from the Latin solidare, as the plants of this genus were known to "make whole". (see bottom of page).
+Names: The species name, ulmifolia, means 'elm-like leaves' and the genus name, Solidago, is from the Latin solidare, as the plants of this genus were known to "make whole". (see bottom of page for medicinal lore).
 The author name for the plant classification is two-part: ‘Muhl’ is for for Gotthilf Heinrich Ernst Muhlenberg (1753-1815) American Botanist who produced several catalogues of plants after retiring as a Lutheran pastor.
 His work was revised by the other author ‘Willd.’ - Carl Ludwig Willdenow (1765-1812), German botanist, a founder of the study of the geographic distribution of plants.
 He was director and curator of the Botanic Garden of Berlin.

 Above: The floral array is very open with with widely spaced branches.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.